C&ENVENG 7110 - Soil & Groundwater Remediation

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Demonstrate comprehension of the main scientific and engineering principles of soil and groundwater remediation 2 Demonstrate an understanding of the legal, planning and environmental health issues in relation to redevelopment of contaminated sites 3 Design and plan a site investigation 4 Conduct a risk analysis of a contaminated site 5 Propose technically and economically feasible and sustasinable remedies for contaminated sites 6 Utilise appropriately industry standard computer packages (CLEA and BIOSCREEN)
+1 Explain the main scientific and engineering principles of soil and groundwater remediation 2 Explain the legal, planning and environmental health issues in relation to redevelopment of contaminated sites 3 Design and plan a site investigation 4 Conduct a risk analysis of a contaminated site 5 Propose technically and economically feasible and sustasinable remedies for contaminated sites 6 Use appropriately industry standard computer packages (CLEA and BIOSCREEN)